Super-Arrhenius temperature dependent viscosity due to liquid-liquid phase separation in the super-cooled Kob-Andersen model: Classification Scheme

-In this method, Gaussians are placed at the center of each feature of the $g(r)$ and an intersection tolerance of $0$ to $0.25$ is allowed for continuity of solvation shells.
-WCNs are treated as per-particle vectors with dimension equal to the number of features in $g(r)$, N=9 is shown in the \ref{fig:1}.
-We have shown that the number of shells included in each WCN has no bearing on distinguishing the heterogeneities of the local structures once the major features of the $g(r)$ are captured, thus using more than $9$ features won't change our results.
-A particle's WCN is constructed by assigning a value to each particle' solvation feauture by counting its neighboring particles weighted by that feature's Gaussian distribution~\cite{Viet-1}.
-These values are then summed and averaged for each feature such that $\overline{WCN_{i}} = \frac{1}{N_{b}}\sum_{j}^{N_{b}}WCN_{j}$, where $N_{b}$ is the number of neighboring particles $j$ of particle $i$ to obtain the final WCN of that particle after this further smoothing.
+In this method, Gaussians are placed at the center of each feature of the $g(r)$ and an intersection tolerance of $0$ to $0.25$ is allowed for the continuity of solvation shells.
+WCNs are treated as per-particle vectors with dimension equal to the number of features in $g(r)$, N=9 is shown in \ref{fig:1}.
+We have shown that the number of shells included in each WCN has no bearing on distinguishing the heterogeneities of the local structures once the major features of the $g(r)$ are captured.
+Thus using more than nine features will not change our results.
+A particle's WCN is constructed by assigning a value to each particle's solvation feature by counting its neighboring particles weighted by that feature's Gaussian distribution~\cite{Viet-1}.
+These values are then summed and averaged for each feature such that $\overline{WCN_{i}} = \frac{1}{N_{b}}\sum_{j}^{N_{b}}WCN_{j}$, where $N_{b}$ is the number of neighboring particles $j$ of particle $i$ to obtain the final WCN of that particle after further smoothing.

-\textit{N} features can then be represented by a matrix \textbf{X} with dimension $M\times N$ for a system of \textit{M} particles.
-Principle Component Analysis (PCA) is employed to reduce the number of features of \textbf{X}, which are correlated, to a few highly correlated ones for presentation.
-PCA is a useful non-parametric dimensionality reduction tool used commonly in data analysis with the following procedure:
+\textit{N} features can then be represented by matrix \textbf{X} with dimensions $M\times N$ for a system of \textit{M} particles.
+Principal component analysis (PCA) is employed to reduce the number of features of \textbf{X}, which are correlated to a few highly correlated features for presentation.
+PCA is a useful non-parametric dimensionality reduction tool commonly used in data analysis with the following procedure: